marcopennekamp/lore/specification/multi-functions.md

 # Multi-Functions

 **Multi-functions** are *the* core feature of Lore.
-From inheritance to behavioral abstraction to extendability and specialization of subtypes, implementation of functionality for components, dynamic specialization and generalization, everything hinges on the concept of multiple dispatch.
+From inheritance to behavioral abstraction to extendability and specialization of subtypes, implementation of functionality for shapes, dynamic specialization and generalization, everything hinges on the concept of multiple dispatch.

 A **multi-function** is a set of functions bearing the same name, embedded in a specificity hierarchy.
 When a multi-function is called, the actual function to be executed is decided at run-time based on the argument types passed during the call.
 In contrast to single dispatch, where such run-time function calls are decided over one argument (often the `this` value in object-oriented languages), **multiple dispatch** generalizes this notion to any number of arguments.